 Robotic Process Automation (RPA) is well-established as a provider of efficiency by removing easy, repetitive tasks.
 The technology is used throughout industries as diverse as banking, manufacturing and insurance1.
 However, when applied to the office of finance, RPA is just the beginning of the automation journey, not the final destination.

-Since finance and accounting (F&A) teams need to take a risk-averse approach to the Record to Report process, they must have an established system of financial controls within their automation framework.
+Since finance and accounting (F&A) teams need to take a risk-averse approach to the Record to Report process, they must have an established System of Controls within their automation framework.
 Can RPA vendors provide such adequate controls?
 Are there risk-intelligent opportunities for human intervention?
 Can the technology be scaled appropriately and maintained by the department?

-Below, you’ll find five questions your RPA vendor is not equipped to answer, and why the complete automation and capabilities of a system of financial controls are needed for the office of finance.
+Below, you’ll find five questions your RPA vendor is not equipped to answer, and why the complete automation and capabilities of a System of Controls are needed for the office of finance.

 1. Do we have process visibility?